doozr/doozr.github.io/_posts/2016-06-29-enough-of-that.md

 language using semantically relevant function names rather than having to recognise patterns in imperative loops.

+Have a look at the implementations in [euler/iter.py](https://github.com/doozr/euler.py/blob/master/euler/iter.py) and marvel at how quickly I got bored with writing docstrings.

 On the subject of imperative loops, my next mountain to climb is one that I have been avoiding for some years now; Go.
 Everything about its philosophy rubs me up the wrong way, so it will be interesting to see how I get on.